23W-GBAC/Shutter101/Automation.md

 ![Photo3](/Shutter101/photos/ReadmeResources/Sample3.png)

-Those 10 images are copied to my designated folder.
+Those 10 images are copied to my designated folder and ready to be imported to Adobe Lightroom.

 ![Photo4](/Shutter101/photos/ReadmeResources/Sample4.png)

-**The code is working**
+**The code is working.**

 ______